2023 Frisch Staff Professional Development Award

 Awards cannot be used for organizational memberships, subscription fees, parking or other incidental fees.

-Recipients of the award are chosen by a panel comprised of rotating Staff Council members, regional campus representatives, and an Office of Human Resources representative in accordance with applicable procedures outlined by the University of Pittsburgh.
+Recipients of the award are chosen by a committee comprised of rotating SC members, a regional campus representative, and an Office of Human Resources representative in accordance with applicable procedures outlined by the University of Pittsburgh.
 The Staff Council supports and endorses equal opportunities for all Pitt staff members.

 Current Staff Council officers are not eligible to apply.

 Applicants can apply for up to a $500 award.
 Multiple awards not exceeding $500 total may be disbursed based on the number of qualified candidates each cycle.
-For example, two $250 awards may be disbursed in a given awards cycle.
+For example, two $250 awards may be disbursed in an award’s cycle.
 Award money will be distributed to the awardee based on University financial policies and must be utilized for the awarded purposes within one calendar year.

 Awardees are required to submit a testimonial following their use of the award as a requirement of acceptance.

-Recipients of the award will be notified following a review process and presented at the Staff Council’s annual Spring Assembly, which the awardee(s) are encouraged to attend.
+Recipients of the award will be notified following a review process and presented at Staff Council’s Summer Bash, which the awardee(s) are encouraged to attend.